 If you're looking to leave the campervan behind for a night or two, Yellowstone Lake State Park offers over 100 sites that are available for tent camping.
 At each site, guests will find a fire ring and a picnic table, and nearby facilities include vault toilets, flush toilets, showers, and water collection points.
 Pets are permitted so long as they are leashed at all times.
 The campground is open from April through December, and reservations can be made in advance.

 Seasonal activities in Yellowstone Lake State Park

-Cooling off by the water is a favourite pastime for visitors to Yellowstone Lake State Park.
+Cooling off by the water is a favorite pastime for visitors camping at Yellowstone Lake State Park.
 The lake has a beautiful designated sandy swimming beach that is available for you to use free of charge during your stay.
-Along with the beach there is also a bathhouse located nearby so you won't be a water rat once you have finished your swim.
-No lifeguards are on duty at the beach so take precautions when you are swimming.
+Along with the beach, there is also a bathhouse located nearby, so you won't be a water rat once you have finished your swim.
+No lifeguards are on duty at the beach, so take precautions when you are swimming.

-Yellowstone Lake State Park has more than 13 miles of hiking trails for you to explore and enjoy.
-The main trail head is located at the bottom of Campground Hill Road and is a great hike for people of all skill levels.
-Be aware that there will be unprotected cliffs on some of the trails so make sure you stay away from the edges.
+If you're ready to stretch your legs after a long ride in the Sprinter, Yellowstone Lake State Park has more than 13 miles of hiking trails for you to explore and enjoy.
+The main trailhead is located at the bottom of Campground Hill Road and is an excellent hike for people of all skill levels.
+Be aware that there will be unprotected cliffs on some of the trails, so make sure you stay away from the edges.
 You may also find steep climbs or descents.
-Ask at the park office what difficulty of trail you want to do and they will provide guidance.
+Ask at the park office what difficulty level the trail you want to explore is, and the staff will provide guidance.